 In a 1999 study by the Federal Reserve, authors wrote that banks should issue subordinated debt in order to self-discipline their levels of risk.
 The authors of this study argued that issuing subordinated debt would require banks to profile risk levels, which would provide a look into the bank’s finances and operations.
 This study was authored shortly after the repeal of the Banking Act of 1933, also known as the Glass Steagall Act, when there was significantly less bank regulation.

 Subordinated debt is risky because there’s less of a guarantee that it will be paid back in full.
 Potential lenders should keep in mind the company’s or homeowner’s other debt obligations, total assets and ability to meet long-term debt and financial obligations when making their decision.
 Be mindful of the high interest rates that you may pay when considering a subordinated loan.

 Tips for Managing Debt

 - If you’re interested in taking out subordinated debt, whether as part of a business or as a second mortgage, consider asking a professional for advice before making any decisions.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.